tonimelisma/mail/OFFLINE2.md

     * `FolderDao` uses `wellKnownType` for lookups.
     * All layers (Data, UI) consistently use this new approach, enhancing provider-agnosticism and data integrity for folder identification.
-    * Database migration uses `fallbackToDestructiveMigration()` for this development phase.

-* **UI Stability Fixes (Message Loading & Settings):**
+* **UI Stability Fixes (Message Loading & Settings): COMPLETED.**
     * **Message Display:** Resolved an issue where messages wouldn't load and "Parent folder not found" errors occurred.
-This was due to `MessageRemoteMediator` receiving the folder's `remoteId` instead of its local UUID.
-The fix involved correcting `FolderMappers.kt` to ensure `MailFolder.id` (domain model) uses the local UUID from `FolderEntity.id`.
     * **Settings Screen Buttons (Google Sign-In Cancellation):** Addressed an issue where "Add Account" buttons could remain disabled after cancelling a Google sign-in attempt.

-The fix involved adding a `.catch` block in `DefaultAccountRepository.handleAuthenticationResult` for Google.
-This ensures that an `AuthorizationException` from a user cancellation is caught and correctly propagates a `GenericAuthResult.Error` to the `MainViewModel`.
-The ViewModel can then reset its `isLoadingAccountAction` state, re-enabling the buttons.
+* **Phase 4.A (Cache Configuration & Accurate Sizing Foundation): COMPLETED.**
+    * `UserPreferencesRepository` updated to manage user-configurable cache size limits (options: 500MB, 1GB, 2GB, 5GB; default: 500MB).
+    * `MessageBodyEntity` now includes a `sizeInBytes` field.
+    * `MessageBodyDownloadWorker` calculates and stores `sizeInBytes` for fetched message bodies.
+    * `CacheCleanupWorker` now:
+        * Reads the cache size limit from `UserPreferencesRepository`.
+        * Accurately calculates current cache size by summing `AttachmentEntity.size` and `MessageBodyEntity.sizeInBytes`.
+        * Correctly subtracts `MessageBodyEntity.sizeInBytes` when evicting a message body.
+    * `SettingsScreen.kt` in the `:mail` module now provides UI for users to select their preferred cache size limit.
+    * `AppDatabase` version incremented to 15 to reflect schema changes in `MessageBodyEntity`.

+* **Phase 4.B (Initial Sync Configuration): COMPLETED.**
+    * **REQ-INIT-001: Configurable Initial Sync Duration:** Users can now select how far back emails are synced when an account is first added (options: 30 Days, 90 Days (default), 6 Months, All Time).
+        * `UserPreferencesRepository` updated to store `InitialSyncDurationPreference`.
+        * `FolderContentSyncWorker` now reads this preference and applies it by passing an `earliestTimestampEpochMillis` to the `MailApiService.getMessagesForFolder` method.
+        * `GmailApiHelper` and `GraphApiHelper` updated to use this timestamp to filter messages via API query parameters (`q=after:` for Gmail, `$filter=receivedDateTime ge` for Graph) on the initial fetch for a folder.
+        * `SettingsScreen.kt` in the `:mail` module now provides UI for users to select their preferred initial sync duration.

 **Key Technical Debt & Immediate Concerns (Revised):**